Furkantsnb/Tum_Konularda_CSharp_Sorulari/README.md

 Örnke 11 : C# Program to Reverse a Number
 Örnek 12 : C# Program to Reverse a Number and Check if it is a Palindrome
 Örnek 13 : C# Program to Find the Sum of Two Binary Numbers
 Örnek 14 : C# Program to Multiply Two Binary Numbers
+Örnek 15 : C# Program to Calculate the Sum, Multiplication, Division and Subtraction of Two Numbers